amir-dayagi/monkeytype-clone/README.md

 # monkeytype-clone
-monkeytyple-clone is a simple, WIP, implimentation of [monkeytype](https://www.monkeytype.com), written in JS using the [Vue](https://vuejs.org/) framework.
+monkeytyple-clone is a simple, WIP, implementation of [monkeytype](https://www.monkeytype.com), written in JS using the [Vue](https://vuejs.org/) framework.

 ## Project setup
 ```